wonsunahn/CS1632_RentACat_Selenium/README.md

 Since the behavior of many rent-a-cat features are impacted by these cookies, it is important that these cookies are set to certain values before testing.
 So how can we set cookies in Selenium?
-Fortunately, Selenium IDE provides a way to execute arbitrary JavaScript code using the "execute script" command.
+Fortunately, Selenium IDE provides a way to execute arbitrary JavaScript code using the "run script" command.
-In order to set all values of cookies "1", "2", and "3" to false, you need to pass the following JavaScript code to the "execute script" command:
+In order to set all values of cookies "1", "2", and "3" to false, you need to pass the following JavaScript code to the "run script" command:

 ```
 document.cookie = "1=false";document.cookie = "2=false";document.cookie = "3=false";